simonmichael/hledger/hledger/hledger.m4.md

   can sometimes be useful with conditional rules, to ensure a certain ordering of postings.

 - **`amountN-in/-out` sets a specific posting's amount from two CSV fields.**\
   When the amount must be obtained from two CSV fields ("Debit"/"Credit", "Deposit"/"Withdrawal", "Money In"/"Money Out" or similar), assign those to `amountN-in` and `amountN-out` respectively.
 Or possibly the other way round, depending on signs.
-Note:
+  Assigning to `amountN-in` and `amountN-out` sets the Nth posting's amount to whichever of the two CSV field values is non-zero.
+Some notes:

-  - Use either (1) `amountN`, or (2) `amountN-in`/`-out`.
-Don't mix 1 and 2 in the same rules file.
+  - Don't mix (1) `amountN` and (2) `amountN-in`/`amountN-out` in the same rules file.
   - `amountN-in` and `amountN-out` are always used together, as a pair.
+Assign to both of them.
   - They transform two CSV fields from the current CSV record into a single amount for the Nth posting.
 (They do not generate two separate postings.)
-  - hledger requires that in each record, at least one of the two CSV fields contains a zero amount or is empty.
+  - In each record, at least one of the two CSV fields must contain a zero amount or be empty.
-  - hledger assumes both CSV fields contain unsigned numbers, and will automatically negate the -out value.
+  - hledger assumes these CSV fields contain unsigned numbers, and will automatically negate the -out value.
+(See also "Amount signs" below.)
   - This won't work for every two-amount-field situation; if you need more flexibility, use an `if` rule (see "Setting amounts" below).

 The other variants are older legacy syntax, but still convenient sometimes, for simple transactions: